alemasney/Sprint-Challenge-Lambda-Times-React/README.md

 ## Self-Study/Essay Questions

 - [ ] What are PropTypes used for?
 Please describe why it's important to type check our data in JavaScript.

+    PropTypes help shape the data being passed.
+It helps other developers to know what data is expect to be passed.

 - [ ] Describe a life-cycle event in React?

+    Mounting, the initial state is set.
+    Updating, when new props or setState is called.

 - [ ] Explain the details of a Higher Order Component?

+    a function that returns another function.

 - [ ] What are three different ways to style components in React?
 Explain some of the benefits of each.

+    inline styles
+    imports a style component sheet
+    Css-in-JS

 ## Project Setup